Skip to main content

 Learn

 Consider the statement: “Children should be seen and not heard.”
 If you were operating from this philosophy, what would be your approach as a parent or as a teacher?
 What kinds of things would children do or not do as a result of you holding that belief?
-Now think about what a teacher’s approach might be if he believes there is only one right way to do something.
-What if he believes that there is no time for play, as children need to be ready for school?
+Now think about what a teacher’s approach might be if they believe there is only one right way to do something.
+What if they believe that there is no time for play, as children need to be ready for school?
 Your beliefs and attitudes influence your actions.

-Working with children and youth requires decision-making based on research and best practice, not on personal beliefs.
-Curricular decisions should be based on a philosophical framework.
-A philosophical framework bundles research and best practice and provides a way for teachers to evaluate their curricular decisions.
+Our personal experiences and cultural values influence our work.
+We need to be aware of our beliefs and their alignment or conflict with the philosophies of the programs where we work.
+Working with children and youth requires decision-making based on research and best practice, and curricular decisions should be based on a philosophical framework.
+A philosophical framework bundles research and best practice and provides a way for teachers to evaluate their thinking when making curricular decisions.
 To achieve positive child and youth outcomes, it is important that all staff members in your program operate from the same philosophical framework.
 Understanding that all staff may not share the same beliefs, and being able to clearly articulate why you support a philosophy that promotes creativity, will ensure consistency across your program.

 The core components of a philosophical framework for creativity include these ideas:

-• Creativity prepares children and youth with the skills they need to be successful in the 21st century.
+• Creativity prepares children and youth with the skills they need to be successful.

 • Creativity includes more than the arts.